8:00 am – 5:00 pm | February 29, 2020 – March 1, 2020 | Oaktree Arena

 On Sunday 1st March we will look at making a difference to the animals we treat, rehabilitate and release.
 Frances Baines, a veterinary surgeon with a special interest in the use of UV light will open the day, looking at this often forgotten but essential area of animal management.
-Other confirmed speakers include; David Couper from RSPCA West Hatch discussing seal rehabilitation and Pauline Kidner, the founder of Secret World, discussing just some of what she has learnt in over 30 years of wildlife rehabilitation.
+Dan Calvo Carrasco from the Wildfowl and Wetlands Trust will discuss handling of birds in a variety of situations from individual animals to whole flocks.
+David Couper from RSPCA West Hatch will discuss many aspects of seal rehabilitation and Liz Mullineaux, a wildlife and emergency vet, will speak about on how we can improve wildlife first aid.
+Pauline Kidner, the founder of Secret World Wildlife Rescue, will share with us just some of what she has learnt in over 30 years of wildlife rehabilitation.

-More speakers will be announced over the next few weeks.
-There will be an opportunity for interactive discussion with the panel of speakers at the end of each day.
-For those wishing to stay for both days, there will also be the opportunity to meet for dinner on the Saturday evening (see below).
+More speakers are still to be announced.
+There will be an opportunity for interactive discussion with a panel of speakers at the end of each day.
+For those wishing to stay for both days, there will also be the opportunity to meet for dinner on the Saturday evening.

 The conference will be held at Oaktree Arena which is close to J22 of the M5.
 There is a lot of available accommodation in the area, but here are a couple of the closest options.